-Last year I posted this (Exhale to lose fat ) explaining how, when we lose fat, the fat mass is lost through a calorie deficit where the excess fat mass is lost through exhaling carbon dioxide.
+In 2013 I posted this (Exhale to lose fat ) explaining how, when we lose fat with a calorie deficit, the excess fat mass is lost through exhaling carbon dioxide.

-A study published in the British Medical Journal this year supports my explanation, which I wrote based on the scientific understanding of fat loss, you know, as opposed to all the goofy myths out there.
+A study published in the British Medical Journal in 2014 supports my explanation, which I wrote based on the scientific understanding of fat loss, as opposed to all the goofy myths out there.

 The study is being presented as a breakthrough way to comprehend fat loss..

 Except that I wrote about this a year before this study was published, the Mayo Clinic has an article on it, and the Youtube channel Veritassium also did a video on it in 2012.. each long before the BMJ study was published.
 Plus this is the basic biochemistry I learned in coaching courses over 20 years ago.. not new stuff.. forgotten and ignored by most, but not new.